A Date with Dublin

-Pippa is a Dublin City University graduate with a degree in Communications.
-She always knew that the Jameson International Graduate Programme was the career path she wanted to go down and here is why.
+Fionn is a Dublin City University graduate with a degree in Global Business with Spanish.
+He always knew that the Jameson International Brand Ambassador Programme was the career path he wanted to go down and here is why.

-When/ how did you decide you wanted to be part of the Jameson International Graduate Programme?
+When/ how did you decide you wanted to be part of the Jameson International Brand Ambassador Programme?

 What market were/ are you working in?